-If you are interested in organizing your own group project, check out our Oregon Adopt-A-River or Project Oregon programs.
+If you are interested in organizing your own group project, check out our Oregon Adopt-A-River, Project Oregon, or Keep it Pretty, Rose City (for Portland area litter cleanups) programs.

 For a recommendation on a project for your group, please contact Quintin at email@example.com or call 503.844.9571.

 SOLVE works to provide volunteer opportunities for everyone.
-If you are interested in a volunteer opportunity, please look at our calendar of events or call Kaleen Boyle at 503-844-9571 ext.332 or email firstname.lastname@example.org
+If you are interested in a volunteer opportunity, please look at our calendar of events or call Larissa Gordon at 503-844-9571 ext.332 or email firstname.lastname@example.org

 Yes.
-SOLVE manages a wide range of programs throughout the year, which encourage and support volunteerism all over our State.
-You can volunteer for a single day event such as a Beach Cleanup, or make a longer commitment and volunteer through programs like Oregon Adopt-A-River.
+SOLVE manages a wide range of programs throughout the year, which encourages and supports volunteerism all over our state.
+You can volunteer for a single day at an event like the Beach Cleanup, or make a longer commitment and volunteer through programs like Oregon Adopt-A-River.
 We encourage you to sign up for our free monthly e-Updates located on the SOLVE homepage, which list upcoming volunteer opportunities.
 Here is what is happening this month.

 There are also Volunteer Action Training opportunities for those interested in organizing and leading their own projects.